HOW TO SPEND TWO WEEKS IN SWITZERLAND

 DAY 13 AND 14 ST.MORITZ

-I highly recommend staying in gorgeous St.Moritz and the Engadine Valley for two days.
+I highly recommend staying in gorgeous St.Moritz and the Engadine Valley for at least two days.
 This area is so underrated – despite being one of the most stunning areas in the world!

 TIP: Enjoy your holiday with the “Mountain Railways Included” offer.
 Nowhere else can you get up so high at such an affordable price: Guests who stay for more than one night at one of the over 100 participating hotels receive a mountain railway ticket for up to 13 mountain railways for passenger transport in Engadin St. Moritz included.
 My hotel recommendations below are all participating in the program which is available from mid-May to early October.